 The liquid used was just ordinary water with yellow dye in it however, the droplets were being dropped about a foot above the wine glass.
 An important part of the picture is approximating how fast the droplets were when they came into contact with the water.
-To do this, the mass of the water must first be approximated.
 Though the intermolecular forces of the water molecules, such as adhesive forces, surface tension, and hydrogen bonding, and gravity cause the droplet to take on an oblong, organic shape, the air resistance could in theory have a greater or lesser effect on the water's free fall.
 Since air resistance will have such a minor impact on the speed of the water for this particular experiment, it will be neglected.
 To find the speed of the water, the following two equations are needed:

-$$s = 0.5 g t^2$$ $$v = v_0 + g t$$
+$s = 0.5 g t^{2}$ $v = v{0} + g t$

-In the equations above, s, represents the distance traveled, which in this case is 1 foot, g represents the gravitational constant of approximately 32.0174 ft/s2, t represents the time it takes for the water to drop, $v_0$ represents the initial velocity of the object, which in this case is 0 ft/sec since the water was not moving initially and at rest, and finally, v represents the final velocity2.
+In the equations above, s, represents the distance traveled, which in this case is 1 foot, g represents the gravitational constant of approximately 32.0174 ft/s, t represents the time it takes for the water to drop, $v_0$ represents the initial velocity of the object, which in this case is 0 ft/sec since the water was not moving initially and at rest, and finally, v represents the final velocity.
 Once these equations were solved, it was found that the drops of water would take approximately 0.2493 seconds to reach the water in the wine glass, and the speed at impact was about 8.022 ft/sec.
 It is important to note that the mass of the water is not needed since the only force acting on the particle in this experiment is gravity.